pyxelr/recommendations-for-engineers/README.md

 -   [Andy Matuschak](https://andymatuschak.org/) <--- read and learn about learning, quantum computing, math, software development, and more
 -   [Medium](https://medium.com/) <--- popular blogging platform
 -   [Reddit](https://www.reddit.com/) <--- front page of the Internet (tip: browse by subreddits, not the main site)
+-   [vas3k](https://vas3k.com/) <--- one of the most "quality over quantity" tech blogs you can find on the Internet
 -   [Wait But Why](https://waitbutwhy.com/) <--- great reading time guaranteed

 ### math